MCP Servers

 Section titled “Check Status”> /mcp statusMCP Tool Search

-Check status with /mcp list - tools using lazy loading are marked [lazy].
+Check status with /mcp list — tools using deferred loading show their status.

 Environment Variables